 If you’ve worked with Microsoft Project before, then you are familiar with its powerful project planning capabilities but also its many, well… frustrations.

-For one thing, it’s hard to share files, which are too large for email and only viewable if you have MS Project installed (and not many people do.)
-Also, it’s quite expensive and usually requires using alongside Microsoft Server and/or Sharepoint, which require license renewals, large installation costs and the cost of upkeep and management.
+For one thing, it’s hard to share MPP files, which are too large for email and only viewable if you have MS Project.
+Also, MS project is quite expensive and usually requires other Microsoft products such as Project Server and/or Sharepoint, which require license renewals, and generate recurring costs.

-What you need is to be able to use the features of Microsoft Project online, without all its frustrations.
-In this article, we’ll show you how to do that.
+What you need is to be able to use the project management features of Microsoft Project online, without all its frustrations.
+In this article, we’ll show you MS project online alternatives that allow you how to do that.